Hillside Construction

 The Cost and Schedule Reality

 The question architects and homeowners ask most frequently about hillside construction is "how much more does it cost?"
-The answer is that hillside sites don't carry a simple percentage premium over flat-lot construction - the premium is concentrated in specific categories, and understanding where the money goes is essential to setting realistic budgets and making informed design decisions.
+The answer is that hillside sites don't carry a simple percentage premium over flat-lot construction.
+The premium is concentrated in specific categories, and understanding where the money goes is essential to setting realistic budgets and making informed design decisions.
+The Owner's Guide to High-End Residential Construction covers the broader budgeting and team assembly process; this section focuses specifically on hillside cost and schedule drivers.

 What Drives Hillside Construction Cost